Blackvivek/Civil-Aviation-Analysis/README.md

     * Incresing no of passenger in lst decade, investment also increases and no of airport present in India.

-note:(for studying differnt type of data visualization visit: https://r-graph-gallery.com )
+note:(for studying differnt type of data visualization visit: https://r-graph-gallery.com ) *"you can have data without information,bi=ut you cannot have information without data"